 Even the cinematic production did not spare her.
 Reign, as a recent example, maintains the stereotyped image of Catherine as the eternal intriguing murderous schemer coupled with a caricatured Italian accent.
 She is represented as an authoritative, churlish, and bloodthirsty Queen who murdered Diane de Poitiers, her husband’s favorite mistress, and tried to have Mary raped and killed.
-All of this portrayal is obviously untrue.
+All of this portrayal is obviously untrue and entirely misleading about who Catherine de Medici really was.
 Too bad for the show’s creators, Diane de Poitiers died comfortably in 1556 (oh and she never had a son with Henry II – sorry Bash).

 Like its peers, Versailles’ intrigue and sex titillate.
 Without dwelling into the traditional problems that historical fictions engender (anachronistic blunder, characters invented, sack of the plot, etc), there is one particular remark I would like to make about Versailles.